LevYas/DotnetBackendSample/README.md

 - Used WireMock.NET to mock responses from third-party APIs

 #### Future plans
-- Automatically register all the public classes against their implemented interfaces(s) into the DI provider using [AutoRegisterDi](https://github.com/JonPSmith/NetCore.AutoRegisterDi) or [Scrutor](https://github.com/khellang/Scrutor)
+- Automatically register all the public classes against their implemented interfaces(s) into the DI provider using [Scrutor](https://github.com/khellang/Scrutor)

 ## How to debug (on Windows)
-1. Install Visual Studio 2019 16.4 or later (Community Edition is enough) with the ASP.NET Core and web development workload.
+1. Install Visual Studio 2019 16.8.3 or later (Community Edition is enough) with the ASP.NET Core and web development workload.
     As an alternative, Visual Studio Code could be used with C# for Visual Studio Code (latest version)
-1. Install .NET Core 3.1 SDK
+1. Install .NET 5 SDK
 1. Install MS SQL Server 2019 (Express Edition is enough)
 1. Execute script `Deploy\initDatabaseUser.cmd <your SQL Server instance name>` to create a dedicated user.
 This script relies on Windows Authentication in SQL Server
 1. Open file `SugarCounter.sln`